shundhammer/qdirstat/README.md

 - Configuration dialog for exclude rules -- see screenshots.

+- "Find" function for files, directories and symlinks: Search the scanned tree for them by name with wildcards, regular expressions or fixed strings ("begins with", "ends with", "contains").

+- Bookmarks for directories that you visit often.

 - Subvolume detection for Btrfs.
 Btrfs subvolumes are just ordinary mount points, so normally QDirStat would stop scanning there, leaving a large part of a Btrfs partition unaccounted for.
 But for each mount point found while